7 mins read

 • For Kapha dosha,

-Warming herbs like ginger and cinnamon can stimulate digestion and help evident sluggishness in the gallbladder.
+Warming herbs like ginger and cinnamon can stimulate digestion and help alleviate sluggishness in the gallbladder.

 • For Vata dosha,